Monday's Plan Never Survives Tuesday. This Planner Does.

 Early Intervention OT · Founding user

-Set up "Sarah, Tuesdays at 10."
-Your weekly schedule builds itself—without copy-pasting last week.
+Set "Sarah, Tuesdays at 10" once.
+Your weekly schedule builds itself.

 Per-Visit Overrides

-Move appointments around your weekly calendar with drag-and-drop.
+Move appointments on your weekly calendar.
 No forms, no retyping.

 Assign colors to each series.
-See at a glance which type of visit is which on your calendar.
+See visit types at a glance.

 1

-Set up "Sarah, every Tuesday 10am–11am" as a series.
-Set the default address, phone, color.
-This becomes your baseline schedule that repeats weekly.
+Set "Sarah, every Tuesday 10am–11am" with default address, phone, and color.
+Your baseline repeats weekly.

 2